leudemon/IG_clone/README.md

 3-allows the logged in user to experience their instagram experience.

 features to be added soon.
-1-the display of actual content from a particular server 2-personalized content
+1-the display of actual content from a API 2-personalized content
 3-instagram stories and posts to allow the users to share their own content.